CAC3054 : Epic Journeys: The Odyssey and Homeric Epic (stage 3)

 The open book format tests the students' skills of working within a restricted time-frame to a specific tight brief, while allowing them to consult the range of primary material necessary for a strong detailed analysis.

 The assignment assesses the additional Stage-3 skills outcome of initiative in independent application of analytical skills.
-This involves a comparative approach to texts read independently, hence requiring more word count space.
+This involves a comparative approach to texts or visual material read/studied independently, hence requiring more word count space.
+It also assesses skills of visual presentation and analysis.

 Timetable